 Management is responsible for establishing and maintaining adequate internal control over financial reporting.
 The Company's internal controls over financial reporting are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
 Internal controls over financial reporting, no matter how well designed, have inherent limitations.
-Therefore, internal controls over financial reporting can provide only reasonable assurance regarding the reliability of financial statements preparation and may not prevent or detect all misstatements.
+Therefore, internal controls over financial reporting can provide only reasonable assurance regarding the reliability of financial statements all misstatements.